Optimizing tree decompositions in MSO: Introduction

 Consider the following problem: given a tree decomposition of a graph of some width $k$, possibly suboptimal, we would like to compute an optimum-width tree decomposition of the graph.
 A classic algorithm of Bodlaender and Kloks~\cite{BodlaenderK96} solves this problem in linear fixed-parameter time complexity, where the input width $k$ is the parameter.

-\begin{theorem}[Bodlaender and Kloks,~\cite{BodlaenderK96}] There exists an algorithm that, given a graph $G$ on $n$ vertices and its tree decomposition of width $k$, runs in time $2^{\Oh(k^3)}\cdot n$ and returns a tree decomposition of $G$ of optimum width. \end{theorem}
+\begin{thm}[Bodlaender and Kloks,~\cite{BodlaenderK96}] There exists an algorithm that, given a graph~$G$ on $n$ vertices and its tree decomposition of width $k$, runs in time $2^{\Oh(k^3)}\cdot n$ and returns a tree decomposition of $G$ of optimum width. \end{thm}

-The algorithm of Bodlaender and Kloks proceeds by a bottom-up dynamic programming procedure on the input decomposition.
+The algorithm of Bodlaender and Kloks applies a dynamic programming procedure that processes the input decomposition in a bottom-up manner.
 For every subtree, a set of partial optimum-width decompositions is computed.
 The crucial ingredient is a combinatorial analysis of partial decompositions which shows that only some small subset of them, of size bounded only by a function of $k$, needs to be remembered for future computation.

+The central component of this analysis is the notion of {\em{typical sequences}}: a specific normal form of integer sequences that is used to bound the complexity of partial decompositions useful for extensions.
+This notion was independently introduced by Bodlander and Kloks~\cite{BodlaenderK91} and by Lagergren and Arnborg~\cite{LagergrenA91} (the latter called them {\em{non-redundant sequences}}).
+Typical sequences have found applications in algorithms for computing other width measures, like branchwidth~\cite{BodlaenderT97}, cutwidth~\cite{ThilikosSB05,ThilikosSB05a}, as well as pathwidth and branchwidth of matroids~\cite{Jeong0O16,Jeong0O18}.
+Also, they were used in the context of finite-state recognizability of properties of graphs of bounded treewidth~\cite{CourcelleL96}, and for establishing upper bounds on minor-minimal obstructions to having treewidth at most~$k$~\cite{Lagergren98}.

-The algorithm of Bodlaender and Kloks is a key subroutine in the linear-time algorithm for computing the treewidth of a graph, due to Bodlaender~\cite{Bodlaender96}.
-The fact that the algorithm is essentially governed by a run of a finite-state automaton on the input tree decomposition was also used in the recent approximation algorithm of Bodlaender et al.~\cite{BodlaenderDDFLP16}.
-The notion of {\em{typical sequences}}, which is the main component of the analysis of partial decompositions, has found applications in algorithms for computing other width measures, like branchwidth~\cite{BodlaenderT97}, cutwidth~\cite{ThilikosSB05,ThilikosSB05a}, or pathwidth of matroids~\cite{Jeong0O16}.
-The concept of typical sequences originates in the previous work of Courcelle and Lagergren~\cite{CourcelleL96} and of Lagergren and Arnborg~\cite{LagergrenA91}.
+The algorithm of Bodlaender and Kloks is the key subroutine in Bodlaender's linear-time algorithm for computing the treewidth of a graph~\cite{Bodlaender96}.
+We refer the reader to an article of the second author~\cite{Pilipczuk20a}, which gives a high-level overview of the Bodlaender-Kloks algorithm, and explains how it is applied in Bodlaender's algorithm for treewidth.
+(Some ideas in this exposition originate in the present article.)

 \paragraph*{Our results.} The main result of this paper (Theorem~\ref{thm:main}) is that the problem of Bodlaender and Kloks can be solved by an {\em{\mso transduction}}, which is a way of describing nondeterministic transformations of relational structures using monadic second-order logic.
 More precisely, we show that for every $k\in \{0,1,2,\ldots\}$ there is an \mso transduction that inputs a tree decomposition of width $k$ of a graph $G$, and outputs nondeterministically a tree decomposition of $G$ of optimum~width.